 Cater your qualifications to the job you’re seeking.
 This can mean a lot of editing and legwork when you apply for multiple jobs, but a tightly focused CV will be more effective than a generic one.
 Qualifications to list might be specific training, awards, and experience that relate directly to the job you’re applying for.

 Skills are an often overlooked section to include in your CV.
 A skills summary can replace the qualification summary toward the top of your CV, breaking down individual skills into easy to read bullet points or nicely formatted lists for your employer to scan.

 We all know how important a good CV is, but agonising for hours will likely net you few improvements and a lot of stress.
-A clean, well laid out CV is important, but your efforts are better spent searching for jobs to send those resumes to.
-LiveCareers free CV check can help you discover potential trouble areas in your CV.
+A clean, well laid out CV is important, but your efforts are better spent searching for jobs to send those cvs to.
+LiveCareer’s free CV check can help you discover potential trouble areas in your CV.

 Because you don”t get a second chance to make a first impression, take the time now to create a well formatted, professional CV.
 A good CV gets the second look, whilst a poorly written, cluttered, or unformatted CV will likely get tossed out at first glance.
 By learning the sections to include in your CV, you’re well on your way to writing the perfect CV and hopefully landing the perfect job!